Bumblebee (Transformers): Transformers: Revenge of the Fallen (2009)

 In Revenge of the Fallen, he sports a different set of alloy wheels (in the first two films they are actually hubcaps made from composite to look like a set of wheel-disc brakes) and a custom front bumper.
 It also comes with a unique Chevrolet logo design with red outlines in it, and redesigned foglights.

 In the film, he is still a guardian to Sam Witwicky, but the latter says to him that Sam doesn't want protection and that he wants his own life and future.
-After the Decepticons lead by The Fallen put Sam in danger, Bumblebee is forced to rescue him.
+After the Decepticons led by The Fallen put Sam in danger, Bumblebee is forced to rescue him.
 The revived Megatron and his comrades kill Optimus Prime; he, his comrade Autobots and human allies are trying to find a way to stop The Fallen.
 They soon discover the existence of Jetfire (a former Decepticon), who reveals the Matrix of Leadership, hidden in Egypt, as a key to revive Optimus Prime.
 After finding it, they rendezvous with other Autobots and the American NEST army to revive Optimus Prime.
 During the battle he kills Ravage.
 Optimus Prime is revived, then fights and kills The Fallen.

 Transformers: Dark of the Moon (2011)

-For Dark of the Moon (now a Camaro SS), his color changes from yellow to amber with thicker black stripes that run across his hood, roof and trunk.
+For Dark of the Moon (now a 2011 Camaro SS), his color changes from yellow to amber with thicker black stripes that run across his hood, roof and trunk.
 In addition, he has dark-colored rims and side mirrors, as well as a rear spoiler.
 Also in the film, he has a stealth battle mode in which he can use his weapons in car mode without fully transforming and still being able to seat a driver and passengers.

 In the film, Bumblebee no longer lives with Sam, and goes on the missions with the Autobots and human allies to find other Decepticons around the world.
 Bumblebee once again reunites with Sam after the latter comes with Carly and two Autobots, Wheelie and Brains, to the army base.
 When Sentinel Prime betrays the Autobots, he goes to battle against the Decepticons.
 This battle is stopped when Sentinel Prime (in alliance with Megatron) declares an ultimatum to the American government to banish the Autobots from Earth in exchange for peace.
 Apparently banished and killed by the Decepticons, the Autobots emerge alive and participate in the battle in Chicago, destroying the space bridge to bring Cybertron to Earth and killing Sentinel and Megatron.